ExtendedXmlSerializer/home/README.md

 **I can do *xyz* with the classic `System.Xml.XmlSerializer`.
 Can I do the same with ExtendedXmlSerializer?**

-"Maybe."™  The primary intended purpose of ExtendedXMLSerializer is to work with .NET object graphs, not to parse XML documents or to work with legacy XML functionality.
+*Maybe*.™  The primary intended purpose of ExtendedXMLSerializer is to work with .NET object graphs, not to parse XML documents or to work with legacy XML functionality.

 That stated, we do support a lot of classic functionality, but it isn't a focus.
-There is a lot to be desired about how the classic serializer handles .NET object graphs and activation, and rectifying these rough spots was the main motivation for making ExtendedXMLSerializer.
+There is a lot to be desired about how the classic serializer handles .NET object graphs and subsequent activation.
+Rectifying these rough spots was the main motivation for making ExtendedXMLSerializer.

+If you would like to talk about support of a classic feature that does not appear to be supported, please do a [search through our issues list first](https://github.com/ExtendedXmlSerializer/ExtendedXmlSerializer/issues?utf8=%E2%9C%93&q=is%3Aissue+sort%3Aupdated-desc+), and if it has not been discussed, [open a new issue](https://github.com/ExtendedXmlSerializer/ExtendedXmlSerializer/issues/new) and we'll meet you there. 👍

 **I have documents that were serialized with the classic `System.Xml.XmlSerializer`.
 Can they be read with ExtendedXMLSerializer?**

 Typically, yes.
-But some features are not yet supported.
-For instance, lists serialized with an element name configured with the `ElementAttributeAttribute` [don't do so well with ExtendedXmlSerializer](https://github.com/ExtendedXmlSerializer/ExtendedXmlSerializer/issues/240).  `XmlTextAttribute` also [gets a little grumpy](https://github.com/ExtendedXmlSerializer/ExtendedXmlSerializer/issues/242).
+But some features are not supported -- either because they have not yet been brought to our attention or we cannot due to current designs.
+For instance, lists serialized with an element name configured via the `ElementAttributeAttribute` [don't do so well with ExtendedXmlSerializer](https://github.com/ExtendedXmlSerializer/ExtendedXmlSerializer/issues/240).  `XmlTextAttribute` also [gets a little grumpy](https://github.com/ExtendedXmlSerializer/ExtendedXmlSerializer/issues/242).

 If you find that you run into an incompatibility, our recommendation is to: